Inflammatory Bowel Disease Special Needs Factsheet

 - require seating closest to the bathroom or door

-- need to carry a water bottle to avoid dehydration
+- need to carry a water bottle to prevent dehydration

 - need to eat frequent small snacks